Simon's Family History

 Notes

 I believe that this is my ancestor, David Galbreath a Merchant in London at this time (from 1791-1812).
-He had previously lived in New York until 1791, when he departed for London, England.1 However he continued to do business in America in partnership with Thomas Elmes of New York, until the partnership was dissolved in 1802.2 That David regularly traveled over the seas is well documented.
-His arrivals and departures are mentioned several times in the New York newspapers, in his own advertisements, and also in the arrival & departure notices of prominent citizens.3 He is also documented as traveling from England to New Orleans, via New York, in early 1811.7 When he died in Gibraltar in 1812 he was on a business trip, as described in a surviving letter to his son John.
+He had previously lived in New York until 1791, when he departed for London, England.1 However he continued to do business in America in partnership with Thomas Elmes of New York, and later of New Orleans.
+David regularly traveled over the seas and this is well documented.
+His arrivals and departures are mentioned several times in the New York newspapers, in his own advertisements, and also in the arrival & departure notices of prominent citizens.3 He is also documented as traveling from England to New Orleans, via New York, in early 1811.7

-From London Trade & PO Directories of the early 1800’s, my ancestor, David Galbreath, a merchant, is the only person of the Galbraith surname of any spelling listed in London.
-For example, in the 1808 London Post Office Annual Directory, pg.109,4 he is listed as :-
+But most importantly what identifies him as the Mr. Galbreath in the articles bove are the London Trade & PO Directories of the early 1800’s, in which my ancestor, David Galbreath, a merchant, is the only person of the Galbreath surname of any spelling listed in the London Directory.
+For example, in the 1808 London Post Office Annual Directory, pg.109,4 he is listed as :-Galbreath, David, Mercht.
+17, Coleman-street.

 Sources mentioned above :-